tianwei-zhang/422parks.com/_city/Nikko-Travel-Guide.md

 ## Shoyo-en
-I'd be suprised if you are not impressed by the beauty of Nikko by now.
+I'd be surprised if you are not impressed by the beauty of Nikko by now.
 Continue to explore the temple complex.
 One of the options is to walk towards Shoyo-en.
 Don't rush it.
 Just take in the view and enjoy this moment.
 {% include figure image_path="/assets/img/japan/nikko/nikko4.webp"%}

 # Final Thought
 Nikko is a must visit if you are near Tokyo.
-Carve out of one day in your itinary and you won't regret it!
+Carve out of one day in your itinerary and you won't regret it!